Cybersecurity Capacity Maturity Model for Nations: Development

-The Review Process
+Review process

 CMM review process has 3 stages.

 Stage 1: Desk research and country-partner identification.

 The first step is selection of a country.
 A CMM review can be requested by a country or a country can be selected for assessment by an international or regional organization.

 Once a nation is selected for assessment, a relationship is established with the host country and necessary stakeholders identified from academia, civil societies, government ministries/department, international organizations and the private sector.

 Stage 2: The Review

 The actual review with the stakeholders is a three-day consultation process and based on the five dimensions, multiple teams are created across stakeholders.

 Open discussions or focus groups method is applied to ask and answers questions.
 Questions and answer can also be collected using online tool.
 Inability to provide evidence for all indicators under each aspect will result in a lower maturity level for that aspect.

 Remote follow-up sessions or email communication may be used for further data collection.